Match moving: Tracking

 The first step is identifying and tracking features.
 A feature is a specific point in the image that a tracking algorithm can lock onto and follow through multiple frames (SynthEyes calls them blips).
 Often features are selected because they are bright/dark spots, edges or corners depending on the particular tracking algorithm.
 Popular programs use template matching based on NCC score and RMS error.
 What is important is that each feature represents a specific point on the surface of a real object.
 As a feature is tracked it becomes a series of two-dimensional coordinates that represent the position of the feature across a series of frames.
 This series is referred to as a "track".
-Once tracks have been created they can be used immediately for 2D motion tracking, or then be used to calculate 3D information.
+Once tracks have been created they can be used immediately for 2-D motion tracking, or then be used to calculate 3-D information.

 Calibration

 The second step involves solving for 3D motion.
-This process attempts to derive the motion of the camera by solving the inverse-projection of the 2D paths for the position of the camera.
+This process attempts to derive the motion of the camera by solving the inverse-projection of the 2-D paths for the position of the camera.
 This process is referred to as calibration.

-When a point on the surface of a three-dimensional object is photographed, its position in the 2D frame can be calculated by a 3D projection function.
+When a point on the surface of a three-dimensional object is photographed, its position in the 2-D frame can be calculated by a 3-D projection function.
 We can consider a camera to be an abstraction that holds all the parameters necessary to model a camera in a real or virtual world.
 Therefore, a camera is a vector that includes as its elements the position of the camera, its orientation, focal length, and other possible parameters that define how the camera focuses light onto the film plane.
 Exactly how this vector is constructed is not important as long as there is a compatible projection function P.

-The projection function P takes as its input a camera vector (denoted camera) and another vector the position of a 3D point in space (denoted xyz) and returns a 2D point that has been projected onto a plane in front of the camera (denoted XY).
+The projection function P takes as its input a camera vector (denoted camera) and another vector the position of a 3-D point in space (denoted xyz) and returns a 2D point that has been projected onto a plane in front of the camera (denoted XY).
 We can express this: